Apollo 11 Space Mission Delicacies (Neil Armstrong’s Menu)

 Apollo astronauts were the first to have hot water and eat their packaged food with a spoon.

-While today’s astronauts still eat packaged meals, their food has much more diversity and flavor than Armstrong and Aldrin had in 1969.
+While today’s astronauts still eat packaged meals, their food is much more diverse and flavorful than Armstrong and Aldrin’s in 1969.

 The Apollo 11 astronauts ate packaged beef and veggies.